skuid/SamplePages/Use_Cases/Related_Lists/README.md

 ## Notes

 - End users can select which columns they want to display by clicking the 3 dot menu at the top right of the table.
-They also have the ability to export all the records in the table into a .csv.
-End users can inline edit the related records across both the Opportunity and Case object simultaneously - saving changes on both objects with just one click.
+They also have the ability to export all the records in the table into a CSV file.
+End users can inline edit the related records across both the Opportunity and Case objects simultaneously - saving changes on both objects with just one click.

 - In addition to inline editing, users can efficiently mass update related records without needing to leave the detail page.